MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

    Copy the preceding code into a new file, named `sqldeployment.yaml`.
 Update the following values.

    * `value: "Developer"`
      * Sets the container to run SQL Server Developer edition.
-Developer edition is not licesnsed for production data.
+Developer edition is not licensed for production data.
 If the deployment is for production use, set the appropriate edition.
 Can be one of `Enterprise`, `Standard`, or `Express`.

      >[!NOTE]
      >For more information, see [How to license SQL Server](http://www.microsoft.com/sql-server/sql-server-2017-pricing).